Lavender

 Prevention Measures:Good drainage, proper spacing, avoid overhead watering

-Treatment Methods:Remove affected parts, improve drainage
+Treatment Methods:Remove infected parts, improve drainage

 🌱 Fertilization Management